Agenoria (locomotive)

-The Agenoria was an early steam locomotive built by the Foster, Rastrick and Co partnership of Stourbridge, England.
+The Agenoria is an early steam locomotive built by the Foster, Rastrick and Co partnership of Stourbridge, England.
 It first ran on 2 June 1829 along the Kingswinsford Railway which was a 3 mi line linking mines in the Shut End area of the Black Country with a canal basin at Ashwood on the Staffordshire and Worcestershire Canal.
 It was withdrawn from service around 1864 and was donated to the Science Museum (London) in December 1884.
 It is now on display at the National Railway Museum in York.

 Historical background

 In 1823, James Foster, who controlled the firm John Bradley & Co., took a lease of land at Shut End, Kingswinford from J.H.H.
 Foley with the aim of exploiting the rich mineral deposits there and building an ironworks.
 In 1825, Foster wrote to local land owner John William Ward, the 4th Viscount Dudley and Ward proposing to build a railway to transport minerals from both Foster's and Lord Dudley's lands.
 In 1827 an agreement to construct a rail line to link the Shut End area to a purpose-built canal basin at Ashwood on the Staffordshire and Worcestershire Canal was signed by James Foster and Francis Downing, the mineral agent of Dudley Estate.
-The locomotive that ran on this line Agenoria was constructed by Foster, Rastrick and Company which was a partnership between James Foster and the engineer John Urpeth Rastrick.
+The locomotive that ran on this line Agenoria was constructed by Foster, Rastrick and Company, which was a partnership between James Foster and the engineer John Urpeth Rastrick.

 The name Agenoria was taken from a Roman goddess who was supposedly the "Goddess of Industry".

 Design and construction

 The locomotive was constructed at the New Foundry, Stourbridge, which was situated on the other side of the river Stour from John Bradley & Co's Stourbridge Ironworks.
 The works, which were designed and constructed by John Urpeth Rastrick, were connected to the Stourbridge canal by a tramway.
-Although the designer Rastrick had many years experience of steam engine construction and railway engineering, the only locomotive he had built before was the Catch Me Who Can, designed by Richard Trevithick.
+Although the designer Rastrick had many years of steam engine construction and railway engineering experience, the only locomotive he had built before was the Catch Me Who Can, designed by Richard Trevithick.
 An article in The Engineer from 1890 points out the similarities between the design adopted for Agenoria and that of the celebrated Puffing Billy of 1813–14.